cuynu/vanced-patches/README.md

 Branding icon & name will build as YouTube Vanced icon & name.
 If you build non-root variant, package name will change to : com.vanced.android.youtube.

-There is no options to custom branding icon & name to prevent someone else build YouTube Vanced as ReVanced branding name & icon.
+There is no options like custom branding icon & name to prevent someone else build YouTube Vanced as ReVanced branding name & icon.